digitalutsc/islandora_riprap/docs/dsu_islandora_riprap.md

         1. When presented select `Aggregation type: Group results together`
     1. Optionally, you can locate the new "Fixity Auditing" field to any position you want in the Files table.
     1. Click on the "Save" button to save the change to the View.
+1. Repeat the above step to add the "Checksum Result" field to the "Files" View (like you would add any other field to a view)

 ## Prerequisites/Requirements
 To use all the existing REST export endpoints with Riprap, the **HTTP Basic Authentication** needs to be enabled to allow for comunication between Riprap and the Drupal webpage.